amyspark/mangrove-doc-wiki/Normal-integer-semantics.md

 (for unsigned integers), which directly reinterprets the bits in the value as being of the same width and opposite signed-ness.
 That is to say that calling .asUnsigned() on an Int16 results in a UInt16 with identical bit representation, and calling .asSigned() on a UInt32 results in an Int32 with identical bit representation.

+If the programmer wishest to convert a value to a modulo integer, they may call the .toIntMod() member function to get a modulo integer of the same width and signedness.